 A middle ear infection is caused by germs that take up residence behind a person’s eardrum.
 This section of the ear is connected to the Eustachian tube, which is located behind the nose.
-Usually the body keeps the middle ear clean and dry by ventilating it through the Eustachian tube, but when this tube is blocked, the middle ear loses its outlet and becomes wet, stagnant, and warm.
+Usually, the body keeps the middle ear clean and dry by ventilating it through the Eustachian tube, but when this tube is blocked, the middle ear loses its outlet and becomes wet, stagnant, and warm.

 Influenza can quickly trigger a middle ear infection by causing the Eustachian tubes to swell up, preventing airflow into the middle ear.
-Some harmful microbes may also climb through the Eustachian tube and get trapped in the middle ear, further stimulating the growth of an infection.
+Some harmful microbes may also climb through the Eustachian tube and get trapped in the middle ear, further stimulating the growth of infection.

 This is extremely important knowledge for parents, as young children and infants often have weak, immature Eustachian tubes that already have a difficult time staying open.
-When a child has the flu, their already weak Eustachian tubes are at far greater risk of succumbing to infection.
+When a child has the flu, their already weak Eustachian tubes are at a far greater risk of succumbing to infection.

 Repeated bouts with ear infections can lead to hearing loss or more serious infections.
 This makes it vitally important that parents help their children avoid the flu, thereby lowering their risk of ear infections.
 If a child with the flu is displaying any combination of the following symptoms, have the child’s ears examined by a health care professional as soon as possible: